asianomainen/rag-a-tag/README.md

 # A Chat application PoC with RAG and LLMs
 > [Computer Science Project](https://studies.helsinki.fi/courses/course-unit/hy-CU-135235236-2021-08-01) course by University of Helsinki

-This chat application use RAG (Retrieval-Augmented Generation) approach and OpenAI's LLM to generate responses to the user.
+This chat application uses RAG (Retrieval-Augmented Generation) approach and OpenAI's LLM to generate responses to the user.

 ## Quick Architectural overview

 ### Steps